Token Introspect: Bind Bearer Token Claims to a Person Subject for CIQ Queries

 Prerequisites:

-- ServiceAccount credentials: For creating Token Introspect configuration
+- ServiceAccount credentials: For creating the Token Introspect configuration, the policy, and the Knowledge Query (Bearer token in Authorization header).

 Required API access: